Laws Pertaining to Sexual Assault

 - Georgia's mandated reporting law regarding child abuse, including child sexual abuse and exploitation.

-- Mandates law enforcement agencies to retain physical evidence collected as a result of sexual assault for ten years after the report of the assault.
+- Mandates law enforcement agencies retain physical evidence collected as a result of a reported sexual assault for

-- Requires law enforcement agencies to retain physical evidence in non-report cases for a minimum of 12 months.
+- Requires law enforcement agencies to retain physical evidence in non-report cases of sexual assault for a minimum of 12 months

-- O.C.G.A § 15-24-2 / Establishment of Sexual Assault Protocol and Committee; Representatives to Committee; Purpose; Annual Meeting and Review (2010)
+- O.C.G.A § 15-24-2 / Establishment of Sexual Assault Protocol and Committee; Representatives to Committee; Purpose; Annual Meeting, Review and Reporting

 - Directs the chief superior court judge of each judicial circuit to establish a sexual assault protocol committee